Mormon missionary: History

 During the church's October 2012 General Conference, church president Thomas S. Monson announced that the minimum age for missionary service for young men had been lowered from 19 to 18 and that the minimum age for young women had been lowered from 21 to 19.
 Immediately following the announcement, the church experienced an unprecedented influx of new missionaries.
 The rate of new missionaries swelled "by 471 percent, from about 700 new applications per week to about 4,000 each week, with young women comprising more than half of the new applicants."
 In 2013, the number of missionaries peaked at 89,000 and had dropped to 65,137 by the end of 2018.
 Throughout the history of the church, over one million missionaries have been sent on missions.

+In 2019, it was announced that 18-25 year old members could serve service missions.
+In this, they would have to still follow the same worthiness standards, but would stay home and do service projects in their local areas.
+This was presented as an alternative for people who are disabled or have physical or mental health issues that prevent them from a proselytizing mission, and those who were sent home early to complete their time for the proselytizing mission.

 As a result of the COVID-19 pandemic, many missionaries were transferred to different areas or returned home.
 In February 2020, there were 68,000 and within several months that number dropped to 42,000.
 In 200 of 407 mission areas, missionary work was performed mainly from their apartments using technology.
+Most regular in-person missionary work returned by the summer of 2021.